bormaxi8080/osint-timeline/DRAFT.md

 Open Brain.
 Semantic memory for AI agents.
 Postgres + pgvector + MCP.
 Capture, classify, retrieve: https://github.com/shawnpetros/open-brain

+**EverOS** is a unified home for applying, building, and evaluating long-term memory in self-evolving agents: https://github.com/EverMind-AI/EverOS

 Playwright Computer Use.
 Easily use the Claude `computer` tool to let an agent interact with a web browser on your machine (playwright): https://github.com/invariantlabs-ai/playwright-computer-use

 Heym.
 Self-hosted AI workflow automation platform with visual canvas, agents, RAG, HITL, MCP, and observability in one runtime: https://github.com/heymrun/heym/